Orrick, Pillsbury Confirm Merger Talks

-The potential merger between Orrick and Pillsbury, news of which was first reported by Reuters on Friday afternoon, is the latest example of the ongoing trend toward consolidation in the nation's high-end legal market.
-It comes as Dentons and McKenna Long & Aldridge continue their talks about a possible tie-up—a vote on that matter originally set for October 28 was recently pushed back, according to sibling publication the Daily Report—and on the heels of the announcement that Cooley will absorb Washington, D.C.–based Dow Lohnes in another large-scale combination.
+The potential merger between Orrick and Pillsbury, news of which was first reported by Reuters Friday afternoon, is the latest example of the ongoing trend toward consolidation in the nation's high-end legal market.
+It comes as Dentons and McKenna Long & Aldridge continue their talks about a possible tie-up—a vote on that matter originally set for October 28 was recently pushed back, according to sibling publication the Daily Report—and on the heels of the announcement that Cooley will essentially absorb Washington, D.C.–based Dow Lohnes in another large-scale combination.

 Both Orrick and Pillsbury trace their roots to Gold Rush–era California, and both have seen their share of merger discussions through the years.

-Pillsbury, which currently has 670 lawyers spread across 15 offices in the United States, Asia, London and Abu Dhabi, is the product of a series of combinations over the past 15 years.
+Pillsbury, which currently has 670 lawyers spread across 15 offices in the U.S., Asia, London, and Abu Dhabi, is the product of a series of combinations over the past 15 years.
 Originally a San Francisco–based shop known as Pillsbury, Madison & Sutro, it picked up Los Angeles–based Lillick & McHose in 1990 and Washington, D.C.’s Cushman Darby & Cushman in 1996.
-In 2001, Pillsbury absorbed New York’s Winthrop, Stimson, Putnam & Roberts before rounding out its present incarnation four years later by completing a merger with D.C.–based Shaw Pittman.
+In 2001, Pillsbury absorbed New York’s Winthrop, Stimson, Putnam & Roberts before rounding out its present incarnation four years later by completing a merger with D.C.-based Shaw Pittman.

 Orrick also famously held high-level discussions with Dewey Ballantine that collapsed in early 2007.
 The failure of that near-merger led the latter firm to enter into what ultimately proved to be its disastrous tie-up with LeBoeuf, Lamb, Greene & MacRae later that year.
 In September 2010, Orrick and Akin Gump Strauss Hauer & Feld confirmed that they were in “preliminary” negotiations related to a potential merger.
-Less than a week later, both sides said the talks were over.
+Less than a week later, they said the talks were over.

 Like a predator circling wounded prey, Orrick has often poached partners from firms fighting to survive.
 In 1998, for instance, the firm took on 40 litigators from Donovan, Leisure, Newton & Irvine after holding merger talks with the New York firm, which subsequently dissolved.

 Seven years later, in May 2005, Orrick hired 11 partners in London and Moscow from Coudert Brothers.
 The struggling New York–based firm, which had entered into its own merger talks with Orrick, dissolved its partnership just three months later.
-The firm's bankruptcy estate later sued Orrick, claiming the 11 defections dealt a death blow to the firm.
-(The suit, now in federal court in New York, has not yet been resolved.)
+The firm's bankruptcy estate later sued Orrick, claiming the 11 defections dealt a death blow to the firm (The suit, now in federal court in New York, has not yet been resolved).